 The output voltage can be set with a resolution of 0.001V.
 The guaranteed absolute accuracy is 0.01V / 0.2% because of the fluctuation of the characteristics of some of the components, but the output is guaranteed by design to increase monotonically with the requested voltage, on the whole working range.
 You must be careful however with very low signals with voltage outputs: the command can not be able to reach the absolute zero, but be stuck at an inferior threshold in the vicinity of 5mV.
 This is why some systems use the 1-10V standard rather than the 0-10V one.

-The two outputs of the Yocto-0-10V-Tx are not electrically insulated from one another.
-If you connect two different devices to the Yocto-0-10V-Tx, make sure they share the same ground, or that they are themselves insulated.
+The two outputs of the Yocto-0-10V-Tx are not electrically isolated from one another.
+If you connect two different devices to the Yocto-0-10V-Tx, make sure they share the same ground, or that they are themselves isolated.

 Here is a short usage example of the Yocto-0-10V-Tx, to control two commercially available proportional led drivers.
 For this demo, we use a Yocto-RangeFinder to determine the position of the subject and the environment lighting is automatically adapted by a short Python program on Raspberry Pi: